cookiengineer/cookie.engineer/weblog/articles/linux-assembly-part-3-control-flow.md

 Remember the `rbp` and `rsp` registers from the second article in the series?
 They are special registers that are needed to interact with the stack and its frame offsets.

+- `rip` is the Instruction Pointer and it points to the next instruction the CPU is going to execute
 - `rbp` is the Base Pointer and it points to the start of the current frame's position
 - `rsp` is the Stack Pointer and it points to the end of the current frame's position